 We had firsthand experience in the family, my dad went that route back in the day, so there was definitely no reason not to now.
 Ideally, I would have gone to a US school right off the bat, but I never had any doubts about going to a Caribbean medical school.

 What did you study in undergrad?

 Drew: My major was human nutrition and exercise, essentially biology but instead of plants it was exercise physiology.
-The program was in college of agriculture and life sciences.
+The program was in the college of agriculture and life sciences.
 Tyler says I’m a farmer, but this is when I like to point out that he has a bachelor of arts I have a bachelor of science.

 Tyler: Drew’s graduation was on a farm.
 There were more cows than people.
 I think he walked on stage right after the milk farmers.

 As for me, I majored in biology and transferred half way through undergrad.
 As for my BA vs. his BS, it came down to graduation requirements: it would have been an extra semester.

 What was your approach to your undergraduate education?
 What sort of student were you?